khafidindo/ssvm-nodejs-starter/README.md

 # Introduction
-Simple application to convert temperature fron celcius to fahrenheit, built using node.js, express, webassembly with rust.
+Simple application to convert temperature from celcius to fahrenheit, built using node.js, express, webassembly with rust.

 # Installing
+Pro Tip: If your connection is slow, or your disk is less capacity.
+You can use Google Cloud Shell.
 1. (host) First you need to pull docker image from secondstate
     `docker pull secondstate/ssvm-nodejs-starter:v1`
 2. (host) Clone this repo